The Founder's Guide to

 What are Polymath Capital's investment criteria?

-How can I apply or pitch to Polymath Capital?
+How can I pitch to Polymath Capital?

 What is the typical check size for investments?